ujjalray/-twitter-clone-app/README.md

 #Author

-This project is developed by me.
+This project is developed by ujjalRay.